 Predictive uncertainty bounds were calculated for each flux for the individual best 10% model runs and the model runs resulting from the combination of all three likelihood measures for both IOPs (Figs. 7 and 8).
+These figures also show a 10% to 15% error for the sensible heat flux measurements and a 15% to 20% error for the latent heat flux and NEE measurements depending on the quality flag (after Mauder et al., 2006, see Sect.
+2.2).
 Table 5 lists the percentage of observations that are enclosed by the uncertainty bounds and those that lie without.
-In general, the calculated uncertainty bounds capture the measured values for all three fluxes reasonably well.
+In general, the calculated uncertainty bounds capture the measured values for all three fluxes most of the time.
 The narrowest uncertainty bounds were observed for the sensible heat flux.
 Maximum daytime values as well as night-time values were simulated by the model quite well.
 But the model seems to respond to environmental conditions faster than the observations, with an earlier onset of growing sensible heat fluxes in the morning and of decreasing fluxes in the afternoon, resulting in a slight time shift.
 Therefore, the percentage of observations within the uncertainty bounds for the sensible heat flux is below 50% (Table 5).
 The model was not able to capture maximum daytime latent heat flux values for some days during both IOPs.
 During night time, latent heat fluxes for IOP-1 were also frequently underestimated by the model.
-For latent heat fluxes the percentage of observations within the uncertainty bounds is larger for IOP-2 than for IOP-1, whereas for the other two fluxes it is very similar for both IOPs (Table 5).
-Uncertainty bounds for the NEE are the largest of all fluxes, but also enclose the highest percentage of observations during both IOPs.
+For latent heat fluxes the percentage of observations within the uncertainty bounds is larger for IOP-2 than for IOP-1, whereas for the other two fluxes it is 264